 Which Valve Is Easier to Get When Needed?

-As I already mentioned, Schrader valves are more common among everyday bicycles and cheapest mountain bikes.
-Presta valve, on the other hand, is a bicycle-specific valve that is used on mid to high-end mountain bikes and all road bikes.
+As I already mentioned, Schrader valves are more common among everyday bicycles and the cheapest mountain bikes.
+The Presta valve, on the other hand, is a bicycle-specific valve that is used on mid to high-end mountain bikes and all road bikes.

 So by logic, it applies to availability as well.
-Tubes with Schrader valves can be found in pretty much any store that sells them while Presta valves are usually found on tubes sold at bicycle stores.
+Tubes with Schrader valves can be found in pretty much any store that sells valves, while Presta valves are usually found on tubes sold at bicycle stores.

 If you are only a casual everyday bicycle rider with no bicycle-specific store nearby, you might consider sticking to Schrader valves and rims made for them.
-However, if you are willing to invest a bit of time in getting tubes with Presta valves and the right pump for them you might enjoy the higher quality wheels with all of the benefits they have to offer.
+However, if you are willing to invest a bit of time in getting tubes with Presta valves and the right pump for them, you might enjoy the higher-quality wheels with all of the benefits they have to offer.

 Can You Use Presta Valve in Schrader Rim?